philswatton/philswatton/README.md

 ### What I'm learning 👨‍🎓

-Beyond this, I have an interest in general programming and have been persuing various courses and reading materials to this effect.
+Beyond this, I would like to learn more about general programming and have been persuing various courses and reading materials to this effect.
 To force myself to maintain a structure (else I just start too many courses in one go, I'm trying to stick to one course and one reading at a time.

 - 📚 My current reading: Structure and Interpretation of Computer Programs
 - 👨‍💻 My current course: CS50x